G-Core/product-documentation/documentation/streaming-platform/how-the-streaming-platform-and-additional-features-are-billed.md

 The resources fees are charged on the 2nd day of each month.
 If the payment fails, the service will be stopped.

-Additional features (Real-time communication for webinars, Restreaming, Computer Vision) are charged at the beginning of the month.
+Additional features (Real-Time Video, Restreaming, Computer Vision) are charged at the beginning of the month.

 Please get in touch with us via chat or email ([support@gcore.com](mailto:support@gcore.com)) if you have any questions.